dlm1223/fantasy-football/README.md

     ## 548                 Pit  163.35    186.0 DST 132.00000  165
     ## 283     Harrison Butker      NA    500.0   K 145.31579  172

-The optimal solution for the base case does not change anything Thinking about it, it makes sense.
+The optimal solution for the base case does not change anything.
+Thinking about it, it makes sense.
 I need to take a fixed number at each position and so am basically judging each position independently and shifting it doesn't have an effect.
 Next I repeat the parameter optimization to see the effect of my projections' bias on that.

 ![](HALF2%20scoring-base%20case%20parameters.jpeg)